Introduction

 In a nutshell, Business Analysts are increasingly being hired in multiple organizations since the inception of a need for the requirements management and managing customer expectations.
 Thus, a Business Analyst must have sound knowledge of business domain and specialize in certain functional areas.

-From the reporting stand point, a Business Analyst generally reports to the Business Analyst Manager or the Business Analyst Head.
-A Business Analyst does have reporting relationship with the Business Analyst Head as well as he is responsible to the Leader of project which he is assigned to.
+From the reporting standpoint, a Business Analyst generally reports to the Business Analyst Manager or the Business Analyst Head.
+A Business Analyst also maintains a reporting relationship with the Business Analyst Head and is accountable to the project leader for the assignments they handle.
+Enrolling in a Business Analyst Online Course can provide a clearer understanding of these organizational structures and reporting responsibilities, helping aspiring analysts navigate their roles more effectively.

 A Business Analyst plays different roles in different organizations.
 The skills and competencies required to carry out a Business Analyst role include: